-So, let us say I bought an item for $2 and wanted to flip it for $20 – I would start with listing it for $30.
+So, let us say I bought an item for $2 and wanted to flip it for $20 – I would start by listing it for $30.
 How did I get to that number?
 Well, first, I account for markdowns.
 After getting 20+ likes on a particular item, I will have a “flash sale” or “price drop” and lower the price by 15-20%, which leads to a quicker sale.
 After this markdown, my item went from being listed at $30 to $25.

-Ok, moving on.
+Ok, I am moving on.
 I’ve also been keeping stats on my listings, and on average, I end up selling items for 15-20% less than the listing price after an offer is agreed upon.
 That would now bring the example item from $25 to $20.
 So I ended up selling it for the price I was hoping for.

 Ask For Host Picks

 Especially when you are first starting, you should reach out to party hosts and ask for Host Picks.
-BUT you have to do it the right way.
+But you have to do it the right way.
 Suppose you’ve hosted a party before.
 You know what happens.
 You get hundreds of notifications leading up to the party.
 Your phone is just blowing up nonstop.
 At the last party I hosted, I had thousands of notifications the day of.
-I couldn’t possibly keep up or look at everyone’s closet who messaged me.
+I couldn’t keep up or look at everyone’s closet who messaged me.
 Who did I choose?

 Become a Suggested User

 GAME CHANGER!
 Seriously.
 Last year, I had about 3k followers and told my husband that my goal was to get to 10k followers by this time next year.
-Well, after getting suggested users, it reached my goal in weeks.
+Well, after getting suggested users, I reached my goal in weeks.
 So I’m now at 65k followers and get between 500 and 1000 new ones every time I get put into the Suggested User rotation.